Zijie-ZZ/PFAS-transport-in-CAC-barriers/README.md

 # PFAS transport in CAC-amended groundwater barriers
-This repository provides the MATLAB codes used to generate the transport simulations presented in a manuscript submitted to *ACS ES&T Engineering*.

 This repository contains MATLAB codes used to simulate PFAS transport in colloidal activated carbon (CAC)–amended sand columns, with a focus on